loopnlearn/loopbuildscripts/README.md

 The `Run Maintenance Utilities` option includes Delete Old Downloads as well as other Xcode clean-up options.

-In addition to selecting options from the top-menu of **TrioBuildSelectScript.sh**, each of the [individual scripts can be run directly](#individual-scripts).
+In addition to selecting options from the top-menu of **TrioBuildSelectScript**, each of the [individual scripts can be run directly](#individual-scripts).

 ### Other scripts